github-campus-advisors/Campus-Advisor-Training/Module 3/README.md

 - How to configure online IDEs with assignments
 - How to add autograding to your assignments

-**Prerequisites**: Module 1 and Module 2
-Equivalent: Completion of the GitHub Teacher Professional Development program

 ## Lessons
 **All assignment files can be found at the top of the page.**